 "While living in Washington, D.C., I participated in projects that extended throughout the world, all with the goal of ending extreme poverty.
 I gained experience in preparation and "war room" style operations for natural disasters and humanitarian crises, but my most rewarding experience was working for First Lady Michelle Obama’s Let Girls Learn initiative.
 I assisted with strategic communications for her CNN documentary, coordinated with The White House, and even received a private tour!"

 – Courtney Boland, United States Agency for International Development

-To read more firsthand student reflections on their internship experiences, visit our Practicing Diplomacy blog »
+Read more firsthand student reflections on their internship experiences.

 Study and Intern in Washington D.C.